AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 ===================

 Rez finds packages using a search path in much the same way that python finds python modules using ``PYTHONPATH``.
-You can find out what the search path is, using the rez command line tool rez-config (which you can also use to find any other rez setting):
+You can find out what the search path is, using the rez command line tool :ref:`rez-config` (which you can also use to find any other rez setting):

 .. code-block:: text